 Proactivity is key.
 Brokers can, and should, stay informed on pending regulatory developments that could impact D&O risks and work with industry associations and legal experts to learn more about emerging trends.

-Brokers should also work with insurers who are experts in this complex area and seek the appropriate wording available to cover the range of circumstances that could give rise to a claim and ensure they are adequately protected.
+Brokers should also work with insurers that are experts in this complex area and seek the appropriate wording available to cover the range of circumstances that could give rise to a claim and ensure they are adequately protected.

 It’s vital for brokers to maintain an open channel of communication, facilitating conversations between directors, insurers and legal experts to help directors navigate the complex regulatory landscape and reduce the risk of D&O claims.